-- (a) Prove the Pigeonhole Principle using proof by contradiction. - (b) Prove the Pigeonhole Principle using mathematical induction. - 2.30 For this problem, you will consider arrangements of infinite lines in the plane such that three or more lines never intersect at a single point. - (a) Give a recurrence relation that expresses the number of regions formed by n lines, and explain why your recurrence is correct. - (b) Give the summation that results from expanding your recurrence.
+- (a) Prove the Pigeonhole Principle using proof by contradiction. - (b) Prove the Pigeonhole Principle using mathematical induction. - 2.31 For this problem, you will consider arrangements of infinite lines in the plane such that three or more lines never intersect at a single point and no two lines are parallel. - (a) Give a recurrence relation that expresses the number of regions formed by n lines, and explain why your recurrence is correct. - (b) Give the summation that results from expanding your recurrence.

-- (c) Give a closed-form solution for the summation. - 2.31 Prove (using induction) that the recurrence $\mathbf{T}(n) = \mathbf{T}(n-1) + n$ ; $\mathbf{T}(1) = 1$ has as its closed-form solution $\mathbf{T}(n) = n(n+1)/2$ . - 2.32 Expand the following recurrence to help you find a closed-form solution, and then use induction to prove your answer is correct.
+- (c) Give a closed-form solution for the summation. - 2.32 Prove (using induction) that the recurrence $\mathbf{T}(n) = \mathbf{T}(n-1) + n$; $\mathbf{T}(1) = 1$ has as its closed-form solution $\mathbf{T}(n) = n(n+1)/2$. - 2.33 Expand the following recurrence to help you find a closed-form solution, and then use induction to prove your answer is correct.